betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 The calibration process can be initiated while connected to Configurator, by clicking the `Calibrate Magnetometer` button on Configurator's main Setup screen, or by using stick commands.
 The quad must be disarmed.

-The 'centre' or 'cal' value for an axis is a value midway between the min and max values detected for that axis.
+The 'center' or 'cal' value for an axis is a value midway between the min and max values detected for that axis.
 That 'cal' value is then is subtracted from every reading on that axis, centering all readings around zero.
 Once the cal value is applied, the reported maximum (most positive) and minimum (most negative) values for each axis should be approximately equal in value, but opposite in sign.

 Cal values are saved, and may be edited, in the `mag_calibration` CLI parameter.
 For example, `set mag_calibration = 35,-130,-75` will cause the heading code to subtract 35 from every X reading, add 130 to every Y reading, and add 75 ro every Z reading.